 2. Overtaking and Speeding

 Because truck drivers need to meet certain deadlines, speeding and overtaking is all too common.
 Often, truck drivers are driving over the speed limit.
 This is dangerous as it takes a large truck more time to slow down or react to changes on the road.
 Overtaking by these commercial trucks at these high speeds can cause passenger vehicles to swerve off the road or into another lane, leading to crashes.
 If this is the case, passenger vehicle drivers could receive compensation for their injuries and damage to their vehicle.
-It’s always best to consult with a Riverside truck accident attorney to know what steps to take in this situation.
+It’s always best to consult with a Riverside truck accident attorney, like those at Bentley & More, to know what steps to take in this situation.

 3. Distracted Driving